me-megov/t004/README.md

 must process huge amounts of data in both aspects: traffic log size and customer network definitions.
 So, test data generator is a 'must have' tool.

+## Usage

 The generator usage:

 java -cp <test.jar> <mainClass> <dataDir> <topCustCount> <trafficInBytes>
  - test.jar - full or relative path to compiled application JAR
  - mainClass = me.megov.emc.t004.MainGenerator
  - dataDir - full or relative path to output directory for generated test data
  - topCustCount - number of top-level customers
  - trafficInBytes - total traffic in bytes for all test data

 There are three generator profiles, that have their appropriate Gradle task names:
  - genSmall - 2 top-level customers, 10Mb of traffic